masato1122/Examples_QE/examples/band_structure/README.md

 $ pw.x < scf.in > scf.out
 ```

-Make sure that you have got ``./out`` directory after the calculation.
+Make sure that ``./out`` directory was generated after the calculation.

 ```
 $ ls ./out